AshifAli007/subgraph_matching/README.md

 # Introduction
 This project leverages the Dynamic Adaptive Failing set (DAF) algorithm, designed to tackle the computationally intensive problem of subgraph matching with unprecedented efficiency.
 With a focus on robustness and scalability, our implementation facilitates the discovery of subgraph patterns within larger graphs, a task important to various domains such as social network analysis, bioinformatics, and pattern recognition in large datasets.

+## Experiment Datasets
+The real world datasets and the corresponding query sets used in our paper can be downloaded [here](https://hkustconnect-my.sharepoint.com/:u:/g/personal/ssunah_connect_ust_hk/EQnXTic0PK9Fo1gkdDZRKOIBFIyMeBTP5rbju2ZfQdj-QA?e=SfGa8X).
+As the synthetic datasets are large, we do not upload them.
+You can easily generate them by following the instruction in our paper.

 # Prerequisites
 To run this project, you must have the following installed: